charles-m-knox/charles-m-knox.github.io/blog/content/about/index.md

 ### Brave

 I participate in the Brave Rewards for Creators program.
 If you're using the [Brave browser](https://brave.com), you should see my site listed as verified.

+### OpenCollective

+You can see my [OpenCollective profile here](https://opencollective.com/charles-m-knox).
+As of writing this (3/15/2021), I do not have any repositories with >100 GitHub stars, so I cannot host any repositories there.
+As soon as I do, I'll add them to OpenCollective, and people can make contributions.